 Are Humanist weddings legal?

 It depends on where you’re having your wedding.
+Only some parts of the UK allow legally binding humanist wedding ceremonies.
 In the Republic of Ireland, it’s straightforward.
 Humanist weddings, so long as they are conducted by the Humanist Association of Ireland, have had the same legal standing as a church or civil marriage since 2013.

 Are there specific venues or buildings for Humanist weddings?